Higher U(1)-gerbe connections in geometric prequantization: Examples

+is an action functional on the stack of $\mathfrak{g}$-gauge fields configurations on a given closed oriented manifold $\Sigma_n$, which is locally given by the integral of the Chern-Simons $(n-1)$-form $\mathrm{CS}_\mu(A)$ on the local connection form $A$ (and globally given by a gauge consistent globalization of such integrals).
+This justifies the name of \emph{higher Chern-Simons theories} given to the field theories obtained by Lie integration of $L_\infty$-algebra cocycles. \begin{example} For a compact simple and simply connected Lie group $G$ the $\exp(-)_{\mathrm{conn}}$ applied to the canonical 3-cocycle on $\mathfrak{g}$ produces the prequantization

+which we discussed in Section \ref{ExtendedWZW} in the context of classical Chern-Simons theory.
+The transgressed action

-whose transgression to codimension 0 is the standard Chern-Simons action functional, as discussed above in \ref{ExtendedWZW}.
-Analgously, the differential Lie integration of the next cocycle, the canonical 7-cocycle, but now regarded as a cocycle on $\mathfrak{string}$, yields a prequantum 7-bundle on the moduli stack of $\mathrm{String}$-principal 2-connections:
+is the classical Chern-Simons action for $G$-connections on closed oriented 3-manifolds. \end{example} \begin{example} By the above example, the Lie integration of the canonical 3-cocycle on $\mathfrak{so}$ produces a differential refinement $\tfrac{1}{2}\hat{\mathbf{p}}_1$ of the first fractional Pontryagin class, which further refines $\tfrac{1}{2}\mathbf{p}_1$ to morphisms of stacks of principal connections.
+Analgously, the next cocycle on $\mathfrak{so}$, the canonical 7-cocycle, can be regarded as a cocycle on $\mathfrak{string}$, and its differential Lie integration yields a prequantum 7-bundle on the stack of $\mathrm{String}$-principal 2-connections

-This defines a 7-dimensional nonabelian Chern-Simons theory, which we come to below in \ref{AnExtended6dSomething}.
+which refines the second fractional Pontryagin class.
+This defines a 7-dimensional nonabelian Chern-Simons theory, which we come to below in Section \ref{AnExtended6dSomething}. \end{example}